fear-LTA-retirement

 Few of us would turn down a pay rise just because it meant we’d pay more tax.
 Yet some people seriously contemplate liquidating their entire pension fund into cash to avoid exceeding the LTA.
 Let’s say your fund value has grown to above your LTA.
 Would you rather have zero growth, or 45% of future growth?
 Put that way it’s obvious: 45% of something is better than 100% of nothing!
 And 45% is worst case.

-Once your money is already in your pension fund, you certainly shouldn’t wish away its growth; the more growth the better.
+Once your money is already in your pension fund, wishing away its growth would be counter‑intuitive; the more growth the better.
 The question remains, though, as to how you should take the LTA into account while funding your pension.

 Funding your pension